 The Stonefish is the most venomous fish found on the Coral Reef.

-They are not aggressive and tend use camouflage as a means of defense.
+They are not aggressive and tend to use camouflage as a means of defense.
 It usually sits amongst Coral rubble or stones, with which it blends incredibly well.
-Sometime they bury themselves in the sand with only the top of the head and the eyes exposed.
+Sometimes they bury themselves in the sand with only the top of the head and the eyes exposed.

 You can find Stonefish in almost all the reefs that we visit.